PACO-CPU/minimal-mistakes/_docs/033-design-document.md

   - An approximate decorator following the syntax of a parameterized C/C++ preprocessor macro.
 It can annotate C declarations with an arbitrary set of key-values that are understood by the compiler and translated to utilize approximation units on the constructs being decorated.
   - Changes to Clang/LLVM and the GNU Binutils to effect the realization of our language extensions.
-  - <it>LUT Configuration Generator</it>, or LUT Compiler - a piece of software to generate configuration bitstreams for our LUT units that is loaded at startup time of applications using respective LUT units.
+  - LUT Configuration Generator or LUT Compiler - a piece of software to generate configuration bitstreams for our LUT units that is loaded at startup time of applications using respective LUT units.
 It inputs a function written in C, a set of key-value pairs (e.g. extracted from approximate decorators) as well as an optional architecture file specifying the parameters of the LUT core in question.